ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    Using delta-seconds aligns with `Retry-After`, which is returned in similar contexts, eg on 429 responses.

-   delta-seconds as defined in [RFC7234] section 1.2.1 clarifies some parsing rules too.
+   delta-seconds as defined in {{!CACHING=RFC7234}} section 1.2.1 clarifies some parsing rules too.

-   Timestamps require a clock synchronization protocol (see [RFC7231] section 4.1.1.1).
+   Timestamps require a clock synchronization protocol (see {{SEMANTICS}} section 4.1.1.1).
    This may be problematic (eg. clock adjustment, clock skew, failure of hardcoded clock synchronization servers, IoT devices, ..).
    Moreover timestamps may not be monotonically increasing due to clock adjustment.